apigee-127/swagger-tools/docs/Middleware.md

 * **apiDeclarations:** {object[]} - The API Declaration errors _(Swagger 1.2)_
 * **errors:** {object[]} - The validation errors
 * **failedValidation:** {boolean} - Indicating the error is a validation error
+* **originalResponse:** {\*} - The original response payload sent via `res.end` that triggered the response validation failure _(All other response related fields like headers, status code, etc. are already avaliable on the `res` available to all downstream middlewares like the error handlers.)_
 * **warnings:** {object[]} - The validation warnings

 Use these pieces of information to properly render your errors.